CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_sampler.md

 ### How to Construct an Ensemble Kalman Sampler

-An ensemble Kalman sampling object can be created using the `EnsembleKalmanProcess` constructor by specifying the `Sampler(prior_mean, prior_cov)` process type.
+An EKS object can be created using the `EnsembleKalmanProcess` constructor by specifying the `Sampler` type.
+The constructor takes two arguments, the prior mean `prior_mean` and the prior covariance `prior_cov`.

 Creating an ensemble Kalman inversion object requires as arguments: